Job title Sports broadcaster

 Employer Sky Sports

 Sky Sports News presenter and broadcaster Hayley McQueen is one of the most recognisable faces in sports broadcasting journalism.
-Here, she reveals her career ladder and tips to follow in her footsteps.
+But unbelievably, the journalist had no immediate intentions to be in front of the camera, instead preferring to be behind it!

 “It doesn't matter if you don't know what you want to do”